 I do believe that America’s rich musical tradition—filtered through the performances on stage at Yasgur’s farm in Bethel, New York five decades ago—is still the most eclectic and innovative in the world.
 In this regard I’m an unabashed American Exceptionalist.
-But of course there’s also the dark undercurrent of national culture that’s not so wonderful.
+But of course there’s also the darker current of national culture that’s not so wonderful.
 This turbid underbelly is not uniquely American but its free expression through ubiquitous gun violence IS.
-Folks who don’t live in the States may be surprised to hear that many mass murders here don’t even make it to the front page of the US dailies anymore.
+Folks who don’t live in the States may be surprised to learn that most mass murders here don’t make it to the front page of the US dailies anymore.

 But for a brief moment, I’m suspending judgment and looking at America as simply an argument that will never be resolved.

 And so it is that the entrepreneurial spirit of this nation—and the creativity, innovation, and freedom of American enterprise itself—can best be described as “explosive.”

 Note: I’ve explored the contradictions of American capitalism, in all its authenticity and plasticity—epitomized by the beauty and depravity of the music business—in a previous post: “Vinyl.”